|

 - Socrates' Life (469-399 BC): Several features of Socrates' life give

-interpreted this response as indicating his purported wisdom was simply that
+statement as indicating any such purported wisdom is simply

-- His persistent questioning of authorities and public figures was probably aimed
+- His persistent questioning of authorities and public figures is

-not to humiliate but to discover truth with a view to the good life.
+truth which might elucidate a view of the good life.

 - Socrates considered himself a gadfly annoying the state.

-- The great example of the trial and death of Socrates demonstrated, as well, the
+- The great example of the trial and death of Socrates demonstrates

-been an injustice to the state which was his parent, education, and origin
+principles and would be an injustice to the state which was his

 who is worth anything ought to spend his time weighing up the prospects